SK14CUH/GatelineVCBot/README.md

 * Install requirements: `python3 -m pip install -r requirements.txt`
 * Create your application + bot here: <https://discordapp.com/developers/applications>
 * Enable both **Presence** and **Server Members** Privileged Gateway Intents in the Bot section.
-* Create a `config.json` file in the Auto-Voice-Channels folder and fill it in:
+* Create a `config.json` file in the bot's folder and fill it in:
   * `admin_id` is your personal [user ID](https://techswift.org/2020/04/22/how-to-find-your-user-id-on-discord/), for the bot to DM you errors and other important logs.
   * `client_id` is the bot application client ID.
   * `log_timezone` is for the time displayed in logs, see [this list](https://stackoverflow.com/questions/13866926/is-there-a-list-of-pytz-timezones).